replicate/cog/docs/getting-started.md

     cog push

 This has uploaded the currently directory to the server and the server has stored that as a version of your model.
 In the background, it is now building two Docker images (CPU and GPU variants) that will run your model.
-You can see the status of this build with `cog show`, replacing the ID with your model's ID:
+You can see the status of this build with `cog show`, replacing the ID with the ID of the version you created:

     $ cog show b31f9f72d8f14f0eacc5452e85b05c957b9a8ed9
     ...
     CPU image: Building.
 Run `cog build logs 8f3a05c42ee5` to see its progress.
     GPU image: Building.
 Run `cog build logs b087a0bb5b7a` to see its progress.

 When the build has finished, you can run inferences on the built model from any machine that is pointed at the server.
-Replace the ID with your model's ID, and the file with an image on your disk you want to colorize:
+Replace the ID with yours, and the file with an image on your disk you want to colorize:

     cog infer b31f9f72d8f14f0eacc5452e85b05c957b9a8ed9 -i @hotdog.jpg

-You can also list the models for this repo:
+You can also list the versions of this model:

     cog list